omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-07/submissions/enterprise-analysis/lab-01-enterprise-certificate-analysis.md

 Challenges / Troubleshooting

-Initially, I needed to ensure that the OpenSSL output was properly redirected to a file so it could be parsed.
+Initially, I needed to ensure that the OpenSSL output was properly redirected to a file for parsing.

 Understanding where TLS terminates required additional inspection using curl headers.
 Identifying the role of Akamai required correlating certificate data with network response headers.

 Artifacts

 enterprise_cert.pem — Retrieved certificate from ServiceNow TLS endpoint full_chain_output.txt — Full certificate chain output from OpenSSL lab-01-enterprise-certificate-analysis.md — Completed lab write-up